ReadOnlyDevelopment/Galacticraft-Pack/.github/ISSUE_TEMPLATE/server-bug-report.md

 Please ensure that you fill in all the required information needed as specified by the template below.
 Enter text following any "<!-- 📝 -- >" in the template below.

-NOTE: If your issue was encountered after changing any configuration files, added or removed mods, or updated mods. revert to a clean install and test again with a crash/bug before posting.
+NOTE: If you have other mods installed or you have changed versions; please revert to a clean install and test again with a crash/bug before posting.
 -->